 It was important to minimise risk when creating features, as there was little room for trial and error.
 So, we had to know our stuff inside out before we implemented it.
 Then, with a fixed window of opportunity, we tested features and evaluated the translation of artwork to a 3D environment.
 We were in and out like ninjas, using every second to understand what it felt like for players.

+We’re ambitious folk at Corporation Pop, so naturally we stretched the limits of the client’s software development kit.
 Innovative tech powers the Electric Gamebox and leverages its abilities through a complex, bespoke software development kit (SDK).
 We quickly got up to speed and demonstrated an initial proof of concept to the client.
 But that wasn’t enough for our determined lot.

 Prior to our relationship with the client, everything on the walls of the Gamebox was two dimensional.
 We figured the best way to make the experience more immersive was to go up a notch to 3D.
 And so we cracked open our Unity box of tricks and turned it up to eleven.

+A thorough understanding of how the SDK worked meant we knew how to push boundaries — and boy, did we?
 The SDK simply wasn’t designed for a Unity 3D rig.
 So, we worked incredibly closely with the client’s tech team to get the most out of it.
 Daily meetings ensured a comprehensive knowledge and where we saw an unexploited opportunity, we took it.
 With no direct access to live debugging systems, we quickly adopted development best practises between us to ensure code was resilient and everything went smoothly.

+Artistic, thematic and structural changes throughout development tested our Agile processes.
 We knew from the outset this project would take us down a variety of paths with an occasional dead end.
 Our client had given us creative liberty, but that didn’t mean we had carte blanche over their baby.
 Therefore that meant presenting ideas and receiving feedback before we began refining them.

+Corporation Pop is nothing if not adaptable.
+It’s something our clients love about us and that comes as second nature to our team.
 It was testament to our strong working knowledge of Agile software development that we could maintain our vision.
 Throughout its lifecycle, our ability to reallocate resources quickly meant we could flex the project to satisfy both our plans and the client’s brief.

-Projection Mapping like you’ve never seen before.
+Challenge: Projection Mapping like you’ve never seen before

 People usually associate projection mapping with moving images being shone onto a building.
 It can make walls appear to move, or look like they’re collapsing, or as if water is flooding through.
 Electric Gamebox projection mapping is similar, but it’s done inside the Gamebox and projected onto the four flat internal walls.
 However, it goes a step further as it also maps physical interaction points which become part of the game.
 Games require players to press the correct answer or choose settings by touching a part of the wall.
 This becomes more complicated because the game must identify who is touching it and, sometimes, for how long.

-Exemplary UI was paramount
+Response: Exemplary UI

 In a setting like the Electric Gamebox, User Interface (UI) is king.
 It was imperative, therefore, that everything on the walls was clear, uncluttered, and large enough for players to interact with.
 That meant making the hit state of buttons about the size of a Coke can, so they were easy to use.
 When designing the brand, this kind of thing was always top of mind.